 - a sore arm at the injection site

 - feeling achy

-- feeling unwell
+- feeling or being sick

-In a very few cases, people have had an allergic reaction to the vaccine.
-This is most likely to happen within a few minutes to an hour of being vaccinated.
-If you think you’re having an allergic reaction, call for urgent medical help.
+In a very small number of cases, people have had an allergic reaction to the vaccine.
+This is most likely to happen within a few minutes of being vaccinated, and vaccination staff will be trained in how to look after you if this happens.

-- shortness of breath, chest pain, leg swelling or persistent abdominal pain
+- shortness of breath, leg swelling, chest pain or tummy pain that doesn’t go away

 Advice if you’re pregnant or breastfeeding

 If you're pregnant and haven’t had a COVID-19 vaccine yet, it's preferable for you to have the Pfizer/BioNTech or Moderna vaccine.
 This is because these vaccines have been more widely used during pregnancy in other countries and no safety concerns have been identified.